biemond/biemond-orawls/README.markdown

 ###wls_server_channel

-it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the server name
+it needs wls_setting and when identifier is not provided it will use the 'default', the title must also contain the server name

 or use puppet resource wls_server_channel

+    # this will use default as wls_setting identifier
     wls_server_channel { 'wlsServer1:Channel-Cluster':
       ensure           => 'present',
       enabled          => '1',